statisticspoland/R_Package_to_API_BDL/README.md

 [API](https://bdl.stat.gov.pl/BDL).
 It is a set of tools that includes: quick plotting and maps generation, with the usage of the data from the data bank.

-The information about how to use this tool is included in the built in R help documentation.
+The information about how to use this tool is included in the built in R help documentation and on package webpage [https://kaniakrzysztof.github.io/bdl/](https://kaniakrzysztof.github.io/bdl/).

 Try
 ```{R}
 help(p='bdl')
 ```